Preparing for Your Visit

 Welcome and thank you for choosing Illinois Retina Associates!
 In an effort to make your visit as efficient as possible, please take the time to read the following content regarding your upcoming visit.

-At Illinois Retina Associates, our goal is to make your visit as pleasant and comfortable as possible.
-That’s why we take extra time to help you understand your medical condition and give you as much information as you need about your treatment options.
+Our goal is to make your visit as pleasant and comfortable as possible.
+We take extra time to help you understand your medical condition and give you as much information as you need about your treatment options.
 If you have any questions, please ask us.

 Preparing for Your Visit

 A visit to the doctor is rarely convenient.
-That’s why we try to schedule all necessary examinations and tests during your visit.
+We try to schedule all necessary examinations and tests during your visit.
 You will see a nurse or ophthalmic technician, your doctor and other staff, if needed.
 Understandably, this takes time – sometimes two to three hours, or even longer if your doctor feels that immediate treatment is necessary.
 We kindly ask for your patience.

 Below are a list of other items regarding your visit to Illinois Retina: